 So it’s therefore very unlikely that you’ll become too bulky.

-What about CrossFit?
-Is it recommended for runners?
+Q: Is CrossFit recommended for runners?

-CrossFit has become very popular in the fitness industry over the last few years.
+A: CrossFit has become very popular in the fitness industry over the last few years.

 The debate over CrossFit and whether or not it’s recommended for runners is a fierce one.
 And honestly I don’t think it has subsided!